 There is a possibility to apply for accommodation in MAISEL university residence.

-Please submit your request for accommodation at Maisel (our school’s student residences) via Maisel portal on http://maisel.tem-tsp.eu/applying-for-housing/?lang=en during the permitted period ONLY.
+KEYS DATES: Please submit your request for accommodation via Maisel portal during the periods indicated below:

-N.B.
-The students who have found options for accommodation in France (family, relatives, and friends) do not need to submit request for accommodation.
+The students who have found options for accommodation in France (family, relatives and friends) do not need to submit request for accommodation at Maisel.